 - I also included tips to help you better understand spoken French.

-- Finally, I give you my suggestions on how you can improve your listening and speaking skills.
+- Finally, I give you my suggestions on how you can improve your French listening and French conversation skills.

 By the end of this book, you should be able to approach conversation with native French people more confidently.
 All you will then have to do give it a go and…speak!
 No book can do this part for you!